 - Feeling hungry?
 Drink first.
 Try some water before you reach for a snack.
 Your body may have confused being hungry with being thirsty.

 - Carry a reusable water bottle.
 And refill it often.
 Bottles marked with ounces can help you keep track of how much you’re drinking each day.
+Plus, they're much better for the environment thn single-use plastic bottles.

 - Drink plenty of water before, during, and after a workout.
 The American Council on Exercise has some guidelines.